Section 1 Chapter 01

 I told her it was heavy.

 “I know right?
 Give it back to me,” she held out her hand.
-I put the gun in her hand.
+I handed it back to her exactly how you’re supposed to.

 “Have you ever fired it?”
 I asked.
 Jessica was correct – I really liked seeing this.